adamjgrant/Amadeus/README.md

 This documentation uses the Sass syntax, however these conventions are compatible with any CSS pre-processor.
 This is also designed to integrate nicely into a future [native CSS variable](http://www.w3.org/TR/css-variables-1/) syntax.
 Love it or hate it, you can do something about it!
 Start a discussion in the Issues and let's evolve these conventions together.

+# How it works

+Let's star with some easy stuff.
+Let's set a red color that is closer to our site's branding than default red.

+    $RED: rgb(248, 240, 255)

+Hang on, we actually have a few different shades of red, let's add a modifier

+    $RED_light: rgb(245, 129, 129)
+    $RED:       rgb(234, 40, 40)
+    $RED_dark:  rgb(194, 21, 21)

+Now we want to set a font size for the `<button>` element.
+The button tag is native to HTML and font-size is not only native but an actual CSS property, so just like `$RED`, we write it like this:

+    $BUTTON--fontSize: 16px

+That looks good, but what about the font color of our news feed?
+News feed isn't a native element, so we just omit the uppercasing

+    $newsFeed--color: $RED_light

+Wait, we have both a breaking news and local news section.
+No problem.
+Modifier to the rescue.

+    $newsFeed_breaking--color: $RED_light
+    $newsFeed_local--color: $RED_light

+I want to set some `@media` queries, and it would be nice to set a breakpoint once and use it everywhere.

+    @media only screen and (min-width: 650px)

+But this is more of a utility, it does't get placed after a `:` in CSS.
+So we use the utility syntax:

+    $_query: "only screen and (min-width: 650px)"

+Of course, we'll probably have multiple of thesse so we use modifiers again.

+    $_query_md: "only screen and (min-width: 650px)"
+    $_query_lg: "only screen and (min-width: 800px)"

 # Syntax

     // General syntax